apigee/registry-experimental/README.md

     - Name : API Registry
     - Javascript Authorized origins : http://localhost:8888
     - Authorized redirect URIs: http://localhost:8888

-2. Update the `docker-compose.yml` file.
+2. Update the `GOOGLE_SIGNIN_CLIENTID` value, in  `docker-compose.yml` file,

-   Update the `GOOGLE_SIGNIN_CLIENTID` value with the client ID from previous step.
+    with the client ID from previous step.

 3. Run the `docker compose up` command to start the server

 4. Setup environment variables to use registry tools